Noise-induced excitability: bloom, bust and extirpation in autotoxic population dynamics: The model

+where $\vec{N}= (N_P,N_T)$.
+Specifically, the only non-zero transition rates encode asexual reproduction of individuals with rate $\beta_P$, toxin production with rate $\beta_T$, natural plant death with rate $\mu_P$, and natural toxin decomposition with rate $\mu_T$, which read

-We note that the above rates describe constant growth and decay of individuals and toxins, except for the death of individuals, which is mediated by the presence of toxins.
+The above rates describe constant per-capita birth rates for both individuals and toxins, representing asexual reproduction of individuals and constant toxin production, respectively.
+While the per-capita decay of toxins is equally constant, the death of individuals is mediated by the presence of toxins.
 We model the interaction between toxin molecules and individuals through a classical mass-action law: individuals in contact with toxins die at a rate $\mu_P$, while the encounter probability depends on the density of toxins $N_T/V$.
 The volume $V$ represents the space occupied by the population.
 These sorts of mass-action laws are the minimal description of encounter events in well-mixed models across chemistry, epidemics~\cite{Keeling2008}, and ecology~\cite{palamara2021}.

 The evolution of the probabilities $\mathbb{P}$ of finding the ecological system in a particular state is governed by the master equation~\cite{VanKam}:

 By defining the densities $x=N_P/V$ and $y=N_T/V$ and expanding Eq.~\eqref{eq:m_eq} in a series of $1/V$, we find the Fokker-Planck equation for the probability density function for $x$ and $y$,

 Eq.~\eqref{Eq:FP_full} is compatible with the stochastic evolution of densities in terms of the Itô SDEs~\cite{VanKampen1981}